Selling Goods and Services

 For current Washington state sales tax rates please see the Department of Revenue website.

-Resale certificates are no longer valid.
 Every business that sells at wholesale must present a valid reseller's permit to purchase goods as wholesale goods not subject to the sales tax.
 If you believe you qualify to purchase goods at wholesale contact the Tax Office at email@example.com to obtain a copy of the permit.
 For additional information about the reseller's permit click here.

 Procedure for Reporting Sales Tax Collected

 If your department sold externally and needs to report the tax collected, you can do so through the Cash Transmittal process.
-As you are depositing checks, post the merchanise amounts to your budget and post the tax amount on the tax line of the CT.
+As you are depositing checks, post the merchandise amounts to your budget and post the tax amount on the tax line of the CT.
 This will transfer the tax collected to the appropriate accrual account and the funds will be captured and reported to the Department of Revenue by the Tax Office.

 There is no change for deliveries outside the state or over-the-counter sales where customers take home goods from the sales location.